Jazz’s Will Hardy Discusses Ace Bailey

 I think Ace showed he was really active in Summer League.
 He’s a good cutter.
 He can play in off-ball screens,” Hardy said.
 “And then defensively, while his body is continuing to get stronger, it’s going to be about using his length, because I think that is a real strength of his right now.
 I think that’s how he can survive on the defensive end right now.”

-Bailey only played two games during Summer League.
-In addition to his scoring potential, he showcased a good motor as a rebounder, which will likely help him carve out a role as he learns the intricacies of NBA defenses.
+In addition to his scoring potential, Bailey showcased a good motor as a rebounder during Summer League, which will likely help him carve out a role as he learns the intricacies of NBA defenses.